NBC Fort Wayne's "Salute to Service" video segment from July 19

-Going through daily work of a strength coach is one of two challenges Nyland is keenly ready for.
+Going through the daily work of a strength coach is one of two challenges Nyland is keenly ready for.
 The other occurs in the early part of August when he and the Spartans' upperclassmen and returners welcome in a new group to begin the 2018 season.

 "I'm looking forward to it," Nyland said.
 "I've learned from so many great ones before me including D'Ante Dorsey, Eric Beard, Jon Brann and on down the line.
 I was able to learn from and lean on them.

 "Now, it's me and the other returners jobs to be those leaders," he added.
 "We all need to get around and interact with the new guys and be able to advise them on what we did in certain situations on and off the field … educating them to better individuals."